xenartist/memo-token/PROD-DEPLOYMENT.md

 ---

-## Step 3: Update Source Code with Mainnet IDs
+## Step 3: Update Source Code with Mainnet IDs (ONLY FOR NEW KEYPAIRS)

 ### 3.1 Update Program IDs